Nakayama algebra

-In algebra, a Nakayama algebra or generalized uniserial algebra is an algebra such that each left or right indecomposable projective module has a unique composition series.
+In mathematics, a Nakayama algebra or generalized uniserial algebra is an algebra such that each left or right indecomposable projective module has a unique composition series.
 They were studied by Nakayama (1940) who called them "generalized uni-serial rings".
 These algebras were further studied by Kupisch (1959) and later by Murase (1963-64), by Fuller (1968) and by Reiten (1982).

 An example of a Nakayama algebra is k[x]/(xn) for k a field and n a positive integer.

 Current usage of uniserial differs slightly: an explanation of the difference appears here.